All Products

 1. On the VPC tab, click Add VPC.

-2. In the configuration panel that appears, select a VPC and vSwitches that meet your business requirements.
-To ensure high availability, select at least two vSwitches in different zones.
+2. In the configuration panel that appears, select the appropriate VPC and vSwitches for your service.
+To ensure high availability (HA), select at least two vSwitches in different zones.
 You can select only one vSwitch per zone.

 Important

-If public network access is already enabled for the gateway, the VPC that you select here must be the same.
+If public network access is already enabled for this gateway, the VPC you select here must be the same.

 3. Click OK.
-The system starts to create the ALB instance.
+The system will begin creating the ALB Instance.

 Enable public network access